robch/book-of-ai/docs/azure-ai-chat/azure-ai-chat-streaming-cs/sample-overview.md

     _messages.Add(new ChatRequestUserMessage(userPrompt));
 ```

-**STEP 3**: Send the chat message history to the streaming Azure AI Inference Chat API and process each update:
+**STEP 3**: Send the chat message history to the streaming Azure AI Inference Chat API and process each update.

 ``` csharp title="AzureAIInferencingChatCompletionsStreamingClass.cs"
     var options = new ChatCompletionsOptions(_messages);